 Can I claim for a training course overseas?

-You may wish to acquire specialist training that is only available in another country or have been invited to attend a weekend course in Paris, for instance.
-This may be a great opportunity and one you will take up anyway but for HMRC to view this as a tax-deductible expense, you will have to prove that trip was not for personal reasons.
+This may be a great opportunity and one you will take up anyway, but for HMRC to view this as a tax-deductible expense, you will have to prove that the trip was not for personal reasons.

 When you can’t claim for

-Occasionally a client may offer to pay to put you through an advanced training course, so you can add to the services you are already providing as a contractor.
+Occasionally, a client may offer to pay to put you through an advanced training course, so you can add to the services you are already providing as a contractor.

 A truly independent contractor will pay for their own training, unlike employees.